klaytn/klaytn-docs/docs/node/service-chain/anchoring.md

 ## Sub-Bridge
 In Sun-Bridge, You can check the last latest anchored block number like below.
-You can refer to [Service Chain API](../../api/servicechain.md#latestAnchoredBlockNumber) for more details.
+You can refer to [subbridge APIs](../../bapp/json-rpc/api-references/subbridge.md#subbridge_latestAnchoredBlockNumber) for more details.
 ```javascript
 > subbridge.latestAnchoredBlockNumber
 71025